-Dunbar Middle School will support varied opportunities for parental involvement while striving to develop and maintain an optimum learning environment for all students.
-Parents and community members may contribute through volunteering at DMS and supporting the DMS learning environment for all students.
-Parent and community member suggestions for improving Dunbar Middle School are encouraged and welcomed.
+McAdams Junior High School will support varied ways of parental involvement as they strive to develop and maintain an optimum learning environment for all students.
+Parents and community members may contribute through volunteering at school and by creating a supportive environment.
+Parent and community member suggestions for improving McAdams Junior High School are encouraged and welcomed.
 Successful school, parent and community communication will strengthen and reinforce everyone's desire for continued achievement for every child in the district.
+The following activities, programs and/or services are provided by McAdams Junior High School to strengthen the partnership between school, home, and community: